BenediktVoss/TennisAnalytics/README.md

 ## License
 This project is licensed under the terms of the `LICENSE` file.
 Ensure to read and comply with its terms for usage and distribution.

+## Usage of AI
+For the creation of this project multiple AI tools for enhanced software developement were used, like GitHub Copilot and ChatGPT.